 Including explicit statements regarding classroom and university policies and procedures can elevate your syllabus’ transparency and provide additional resources to learners.
-Below is a list of sample statements and campus resources for learners.
+Below is a list of sample statements in alphabetical order based on the topic.

 Central Michigan University complies with the Americans with Disabilities Act and Sect 504 of the Rehabilitation Act.
 If you have a disability and anticipate needing accommodations in this course, please register with the Office of Student Disability Services (Park Library, Room 120, 989-774-3018) and contact me with a letter of accommodations as soon as possible.
 Retroactive requests for accommodations will not be honored.
 For more information, see https://www.cmich.edu/ess/studentaffairs/SDS/Pages/default.aspx.

 For an online course: Fulfillment of attendance requirements is determined by completing assignments on time.
 If you fail to submit an assignment by the required date (usually Sunday at midnight), you are considered absent from class and will be noted on the class roster as absent and reported to CMU.
 Being absent does not relieve you of the requirement to complete the assignment for that week.
 If you know that you will be out of town for an extended period, please contact your professor ahead of time to make other arrangements for assignments.
 Students are expected to attend all WebEx sessions and check Blackboard daily for announcements.

 For a face-to-face course: Class attendance is required.
 Attendance will be taken each class period.
 More than two (2) unexcused absences will cause your grade to be lowered a third of a letter grade for each occurrence (e.g., 3 missed classes would change a B to a B-, 4 missed classes would change a B to a C+).
 Note that this policy is for your own good as learning occurs through class discussion and interaction that cannot happen when you are not here— and I will miss you!